emmazrocks11/A3_Group15_FinalGame/README.md

 - **Double jump**: A second jump is available in the air when your energy is high enough, but it costs extra energy.
 - **Checkpoints as sunflowers**: Reaching a sunflower plants a new respawn point and briefly shows a large cue word such as **FOCUS** or **BALANCE**, emphasizing the mental strategies players use to cope.
 - **Rain and weather**: Moving through rain clouds slows the character, representing environmental or sensory load that makes everything feel harder.
-- **Lightning clouds**: Periodic lightning strikes invert left/right controls for a short time, simulating moments of disorientation or loss of agency.

 Overall, the game aims to combine readable platforming with moment‑to‑moment changes in control, prompting players to notice how much cognitive effort “simple” movement can demand.